chawinphat/opensearch-build/docs/README.md

 ### Submit a change to the Wiki
 To submit a documentation update, update the markdown files within the `docs` folder accordingly, or create new files using the naming convention specified by the [workflow](https://github.com/Andrew-Chen-Wang/github-wiki-action) .

 To test your changes, you can create a fork of Opensearch-Build.
-Commiting and pushing changes to the docs folder of your fork will run the workflow and update the fork's Wiki page.
+Commiting and pushing changes to the docs folder of your fork's main branch will run the workflow and update the fork's Wiki page.

 Finally, create a pull request containg the changes.
 Adding a link to your fork's Wiki page within the pull request will help reviewers understand your changes.